nalingaddis/MiniJava-Compiler/README.md

 * Complex statement and expression declarations

 ## Testing It Out
-1. Compiler and run `src/miniJava/Compiler.java`
+1. Compile and run `src/miniJava/Compiler.java`
 2. Provide the file `Demo.java` as a command line argument
 3. Change the boolean flags in `src/miniJava/Compiler.java` to see debugging capabilities